Attendance: persistent absence threshold and statistics

-School-age pupils are persistent absentees if they miss 10% of sessions or more.
-Learn how to analyse your data and look at examples from schools on managing persistent absence.
+Pupils are persistent absentees if they miss 10% of sessions or more.
+Learn how to analyse your data, and see the national statistics.

 Persistent absence threshold is 10%